 - Premium plan starts at 5 Euros per user/ per month.

 - Business plan is introduced at 8 Euros per user/ per month.

 Lighthouse is more than just your average application to take care of the list of things to do.
 In a nutshell, it simplifies to-do list tasks whether you are an individual or a team of 50.

 Whilst task management is one of the strongest suites of Lighthouse, this application also focuses on the to-do list aspect through strong collaboration – and that too from all the people involved in the workflow.

-On a much grander scale, this tool makes issue tracking and problem resolution simpler and organized for anyone who wishes to take part.
+On a much grander scale, this tool makes issue tracking and problem resolution simpler and more organized for anyone who wishes to participate.
 You also get 3rd party app support via native integration and API.

 - Simplified navigation overlaid with an immersive UI.